-The root cause is almost always visibility.
+The root cause is almost always visibility and unmanaged forklift blind spot risks.
 A loaded forklift blocks the driver's forward sightline.
 Reversing down a busy aisle requires a quick glance that can easily come a second too late.
 In dust, fog, or poor lighting, cameras and mirrors become unreliable.
 A pedestrian can step into a forklift's path before the operator has any chance to react.

 Mirrors, cameras, and basic sensors have all helped but none of them fully solve the problem.
 Each relies on the operator looking in the right direction at the right moment, or on environmental conditions cooperating.
 Radar does neither.
 It scans continuously, detects reliably across meaningful distances, and delivers alerts instantly regardless of lighting, dust, or weather.